olumuyiwa-agboola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups, prints all the groups the current user is a part of.
 4. 3-new_owner, changes the owner of the file hello to the user betty.
 5. 4-empty, creates an empty file hello.
+6. 5-execute, adds execute permission to the owner of the file hello.